 Their krill oil is lab tested for purity and label accuracy, which is a somewhat underrepresented aspect across a lot of the krill oil market.
 They guarantee that their product is free from sugar, soy, dairy, yeast, gluten, corn, and additives — a nice reassurance for people who have specific dietary needs.
 Despite paying heed to getting tested for label accuracy, it lacks any certifications for sustainability like some of its competitors.
 That isn’t a deal-breaker for some, particularly those who value cost-efficiency more, but it is something to be aware of.

 - People who want certificates of analysis.
 BulkSupplements will provide them upon request to prove that each batch is tested for purity.

-- Customers can purchase up to 10,000 capsules at a time, which can (ultimately) save a considerable amount of money.
+- Customers who want to purchase up to 10,000 capsules at a time, which costs around $0.12 per serving and can (ultimately) save a considerable amount of money.